davidspader/gym-api/README.md

    - If you want to generate test data for the API, run the SQL script located at `sql/data.sql`.
 Note that the default password for the test users is `123456`.

 Your system is now configured and ready to use!

+## API Documentation

+You can access the API documentation at [http://localhost:3000/swagger/index.html](http://localhost:3000/swagger/index.html)